-In line with Deakin’s commitment to providing flexible study options, you can choose to study the Bachelor of Criminology full time or part time, on campus at the Geelong Waurn Ponds Campus or via off-campus study.
+In line with Deakin’s commitment to providing flexible study options, you can choose to study the Bachelor of Criminology full time or part time, at Waurn Ponds (Geelong) or via Cloud (online) mode.
 All subjects provide considerable online activities.
 You will also have the opportunity to significantly fast-track your studies, completing the Bachelor of Criminology in just two years by making the most of Deakin’s trimester system.

 Transition to University study

-The faculty offers two units ASC160 Introduction to University Study and ALW117Writing for Professional Practice which are specifically designed to ease the transition into university study.
+The faculty offers two units AIX160 Introduction to University Study and AIX117 Professional Writing for Work which are specifically designed to ease the transition into university study.
 New students are encouraged to enrol in one of both or these units in their first year.

 Assessment within the award of Bachelor of Criminology varies from written assignments and/or examination to practical and technical exercises and performance.
-In some units assessment may also include class participation, online exercises, workshop exercises and tests.
+In some units assessment may also include class participation, online exercises, seminar exercises and tests.

 To qualify for the Bachelor of Criminology a student must complete 24 credit points of study including: